f-lucini/cloudfront-prefix-list-bypass/README.md

     - https-only
     - match-viewer
 - **AllowedCIDR** (*Optional*): A *CIDR range* allowed via AWS WAF to access the distribution.
-    - Default: "" (empty string = no WAF, all access allowed)
+    - Default: "" (all access allowed, no WAF is deployed)

 ### Deployment Steps